LizMyers/gemini-moodlights/README.md

 2. Listens to 3-second audio via laptop mic
 3. Transcribes speech to text with Whisper
 4. Gemini matches the mood to a color
-5. Whisper transcribes text to speech (TTS)
+5. Google Cloud transcribes text to speech (TTS)
-6. Gemini speaks a response message and...
+6. Gemini speaks a response message and simultaneously...
 7. Posts the new color to Mastodon
 8. Cheerlights following the Thingspeak channel 1417 pick up the color

-To learn more about how Cheerlights work, see: http://cheerlights.io/learn
+To learn more about how Cheerlights work, see: http://cheerlights.com/learn

 ---